 A total of 12 Critical Writing assignment worth 20 points each will be completed throughout the semester.
 Each week, you will be provided with a discussion topic.
 You are required to take a stance regarding the topic.
 You must critically assess the topic by assessing the information to understand your topic (provided each week) from more than one perspective.
 Specifically, you must make logical connections between ideas and offer your own perspective on the topic (your argument) based on your evaluation of the scientific evidence.
 Note here that only scientific evidence from Google Scholar will be permitted as evidence.
-Word count for each Critical Writing assignment will be 800 - 1000 (only counting text).
-Meaning, anything below 800 and over 1000 will be an automatic zero.
-All writing, especially Critical Writing must be in APA format with proper citations (or else it will be an automatic zero).
+Word count for each Critical Writing assignment will be 1000 (only counting main text).
+Anything below 1000 words will be an automatic zero.
+All writing, especially Critical Writing must be in APA format with proper citations (any incorrect citations will be considered plagiarism and thus will be an automatic zero).
+Any use of AI assistance (This includes software like Grammarly, Chat GPT, etc.) will be penalized.
+First offense will be penalized based on the instructor's discretion.
+Second offense will result in the student being dropped from the course.
 Due dates will be provided on the Black Board and more instructions on how to write a Critical Writing is provided on Black Board.
 Note that you will be asked to join one on one zoom meetings to discuss your written product.

-Zoom Recording Post (60 points):
+Zoom Presentation Recordings (100 points):

-A total of 12 discussion post via Zoom recording will be posted by the student worth 5 points each.
+A total of 12 Zoom recording presentation will be posted by the student worth 10 points each.
 Each week, the student will provide a PowerPoint presentation recording via Zoom.
-The students will present the weekly Critical Writing that they have written each week.
+The presentation will be on the weekly Critical Writing that they have written each week.
 This presentation will be your opportunity to explain your perspective of the discussion topic, to provide your argument that you have written, and to explain your choice of scientific evidence that you picked to support your arguments.
-The presentation should be between 3 - 5 minutes and must be accompanied by a PowerPoint presentation.
+Treat this presentation like you are verbally trying to explain what you have written.
+The presentation should be between 7 - 10 minutes and must be accompanied by a PowerPoint presentation.
+You should create a PowerPoint slide that summates your critical writing assignment.
+This should help you explain what you were trying to argue for your written assignment.
+Any presentation below 7 minutes will be an automatic zero.

-Final Report (60 points):
+Final Report (100 points):

 At the end of the semester, you are required to submit a final report.
 The report will focus on a topic of your choice within the policing realm.
 1) Identify ONE issue that you think is problematic to the American policing system.
 2) provide a literature review on what empirical studies have been conducted regarding your topic.
 3) Provide your argument (Why you think your topic is an issue) for your topic.
 4) Provide supporting empirical evidence (Google Scholar research articles only) for your argument.
-5) provide a policy that could reform or fix the issue that you chose (policy must be detailed and descriptive with detailed instructions on how it would be implemented.
+5) provide a policy that could reform or fix the issue that you chose (policy must be detailed and descriptive with logical explanation of how and why it could fix or eliminate the issue that you have identified.
 The minimum/maximum word count for the final report is 2000-2500 and APA format (special emphasis on proper citation) is required (Minimum requirement).
-As usual, any writing that does not meet the minimum requirement will be an automatic zero.
+Any writing that does not meet the minimum requirement will be an automatic zero.
 Also, a Zoom presentation will be asked depending on my assessment of the paper.
 If asked, students will be asked to defend their own writing via zoom conference call.